 Where can I find out more about testing in special schools?

 The DfE have issued specific guidance for special schools which takes account of the particular challenges of swabbing SEND pupils.

 Specialist settings are encouraged to:

 - test staff on a twice-weekly basis, with tests 3 to 4 days apart

 - offer one-off testing (only to those who have yet to return to their institution) of pupils and students of secondary school age and those aged 19 to 25 with education, health and care (EHC) plans when they return to their setting

 Any staff working on a setting’s site can be offered lateral flow device (LFD) tests at the setting’s discretion.
 This includes:

 - drivers and escorts on school transport

 How does this new system affect the school/college Covid-19 risk assessment?

 Risk assessment is a dynamic process and needs to be kept under regular review, for example when circumstances change, and additional hazards become apparent.
-Cleaning and hygiene measures, in particular, will need to be revised.
+For secondary schools and colleges in particular cleaning and hygiene measures will need to be revised to cover the operation of the test sites.
 Staff should be consulted on proposed changes and there is a legal requirement to consult health and safety reps.
 Individual risk assessments for vulnerable staff will also need to be updated to include any new measures necessary to keep staff safe.
 See Coronavirus: school/college risk assessment | NEU

 How do supply staff fit in to the testing plan?